This page has three sections:

-Good journal articles about the use of in-class polling
+Good journal articles about the use of CRS

-There are many journal articles that describe and evaluate the use of Student Response Systems in Higher Education contexts, and this section highlights some key contributions.
+There are many journal articles that describe and evaluate the use of CRS in Higher Education contexts, and this section highlights some key contributions.

 Using classroom response systems for creative interaction and engagement with students

 Middleditch, P., & Moindrot, W. (2015).
 Cogent Economics & Finance, 3(1), 1119368. https://doi.org/10.1080/23322039.2015.1119368